 What makes a mini?

-All of my miniature paintings are original works of art inspired by my own personal photography.
-Approximately 4-8 hours go into each piece, from drawing the scene to executing each stroke, dot, and layer of paint.
-I do not offer prints or reproductions of my miniature paintings.
+All of my miniature paintings are original works inspired by my own photography.
+Each 2 × 3 inch piece requires approximately 4–8 hours to complete, from initial drawing to the careful layering of every stroke and dot.
+I do not offer prints or reproductions of these works.